viljamivuorre/Y86-fibonacci/README.md

 ![alt text](https://github.com/viljamivuorre/Y86-fibonacci/blob/main/gitfib.GIF)

-Of course there is an easier way to calculate whether a number belongs to the Fibonacci numbers and I also implemented it in simplefibonacci.ys.
+And of course, there is an easier way to calculate whether a number belongs to the Fibonacci numbers, so I also implemented it in simplefibonacci.ys.

-The purpose of this project was to implement algorithms for calculating the square root, efficient multiplication, implement bit shifting in both directions with the y-86 assembly and to optimize their use in the actual work.
+The purpose of this project was to implement algorithms for calculating the square root, efficient multiplication, bit shifting in both directions with the y-86 assembly and to optimize their use in the actual work.

 The program checks the values in the array to see if they are Fibonacci numbers.
 The program stops and returns the first non-Fibonacci number in the register %rax